Dylan Llewellyn

-Dylan John Llewellyn (born 10 September 1992) is an English actor, known for portraying Martin "Jono" Johnson in Hollyoaks, James Maguire in the Channel 4 sitcom Derry Girls, Jack in Big Boys and PC Kelby Hartford in Beyond Paradise.
+Dylan John Llewellyn (born 10 September 1992) is an English actor.
+He is best known as James Maguire in Derry Girls (2018-2022), Jack in Big Boys (2022-2025) and PC Kelby Hartford in Beyond Paradise (2023- present).

 Early life

-Llewellyn was born in Surrey, the youngest of three boys born to English parents.
+Llewellyn was born and raised in Reigate, Surrey, the youngest of three boys born to English parents.
 He attended More House School in Farnham, a specialist school for children with autism, developmental language disorder and dyslexia.
-Llewellyn attended RADA doing a foundation in Acting.
-Llewellyn has dyslexia, and found the support at a specialist school helpful.
+Llewellyn has dyslexia and found the support at a specialist school helpful.
+He studied media, photography, and drama at A-Level.
+Llewellyn attended RADA, where he did a foundation in acting.

 Career

-Acting

 Llewellyn appeared in the short film Travel Bag in 2009 and in 2010 he played Adam Wilcock in an episode of the television series The Bill.
 In 2011, Llewellyn began playing Martin "Jono" Johnson in the soap opera Hollyoaks and in the spin-off Hollyoaks Later.
 He made his last appearance in Hollyoaks on 16 November 2012 after his character was killed off.
 Since leaving Hollyoaks, Llewellyn has made appearances in Holby City (2013) and in the films Frequencies (2013) and Down Dog (2014).
 Llewellyn was struggling with acting jobs and was close to giving up acting whilst working part-time in a deli.
 This is when he got the call that he was cast on Derry Girls.

 From 2018 to 2022, Llewelyn played the role of James Maguire in the Channel 4 sitcom Derry Girls.
 In 2020, Llewellyn played Stewart Irmsby in an episode of series 9 of Call the Midwife.
 Since 2022 Llewellyn has played main character Jack in the Channel 4 series Big Boys.
 Jack is a quiet teen who is coming to terms with both the death of his father and his own sexuality.
 The role is a fictionalised version of creator Jack Rooke.